AdaCore/spark2014/docs/guidance/main.rst

          Found := False;
    end Find_Before_Delim;

-The subprogram with an exception handler can usually be split between core functionality, which may raise exceptions but does not contain an exception handler and thus can be analyzed, and a wrapper calling the core functionality, which contains the exception handler and is excluded from analysis.
+A subprogram with an exception handler can usually be split between core functionality, which may raise exceptions but does not contain any exception handlers and thus can be analyzed, and a wrapper calling the core functionality, which contains the exception handler and is excluded from analysis.
 For example, we can modify the code above to perform the search for a character in function ``Find_Before_Delim``, which raises an exception if the desired